Saltwater Fly Fishing Guiding in Kristiansand, Norway

 What's Included?

-This private experience includes expert guiding suitable for all skill levels and all necessary fly fishing tackle is provided.
 If you have never fly fished before, you will learn the basics of casting and fighting fish, while seasoned anglers can refine their presentation and tactics for targeting a wide range of new species.
 For 9 hour bookings, a simple lunch is included.

 We run our fly fishing guiding services in and around Kristiansand, Norway.
 The airport of reference for the area is Kristiansand Kjevik Airport (KRS).
 The city lies 20 minutes from the airport via bus or taxi.